By United Families International

 Silence comes at too great a cost.

 Help protect and prepare your children.
-Please watch this video with your family today.
+Watch this video with your family today.